CEI-lab/ece3400-2018/docs/lab4.md

   Lastly, you'll want to call the *set_color_matrix()* function in your code.
 This sets a group of registers responsible to ensuring the colors from your camera come out properly.

+#### Communicating with the FPGA
+  Next, you'll need to create a system to pass information (about treasure presence, color, and shape) from the FPGA to the Arduino using the digital ports on both of these devices.
+You can send the information serially or through a parallel bus, but be sure to consider timing and other concerns when determining this.
+Again, be aware that the DE0-Nano operates at 3.3 Volts, but the Arduino Uno outputs 5 volts on its digital pins.
+Therefore, you will need to have a voltage divider for each wire connected from the Arduino to the FPGA.
+You will also need a common ground.
+Confirm with the TA’s that your choice of resistors is adequate before hooking everything up.

+The final step is to create a protocol for the information that is being sent, and to interpret the information on the Arduino’s side of communication.
+You can show that your system is working, by e.g. lighting different LEDs depending on the treasure, or transmitting serially to a separate screen.

 ### Team FPGA